Borrow our thermal imaging cameras

 See where your home is losing heat, start conversations in your community, and help people take practical steps to save energy.

-If you’re part of a Low Carbon Hub community group, you’re welcome to borrow one of our thermal imaging cameras free of charge.
+If you’re part of a Low Carbon Hub community group, you’re welcome to borrow one of our two thermal imaging cameras free of charge.
 It’s a simple way to show local residents where warmth is escaping and encourage action to make homes cosier and more energy efficient.

 If you’d like to see how your own home performs, get in touch with your local group – they’ll let you know if thermal imaging surveys are happening nearby.